pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ## Accelerated Failure Time Models

-Next we examine a parametric failure of regression based survival models called accelerated failure time models (AFTs).
+Next we examine a parametric family of regression based survival models called accelerated failure time models (AFTs).
 These are regression models that seek to describe the survival function of interest with appeal to one or other of the canonical statistical distributions that can be neatly characterised with a set of location and scale parameters e.g. the Weilbull distribution, the Log-Logistic distribution and the LogNormal distribution to name a few.
-One advantage of these family of distributions is that we have access to more flexible hazard functions:
+One advantage of these family of distributions is that we have access to more flexible hazard functions without having to explicitly parameterise the time-interval.

 See here for example how the log-logistic distribution exhibits a non-monotonic hazard function whereas the Weibull hazard is necessarily monotonic.